NunoSempere/nunosempere.github.io/ea/ForecastingNewsletter/April2020.md

 Whatever happened to forecasting?
 April 2020
 ============================================

 A forecasting digest with a focus on experimental forecasting.
 You can sign up [here](https://mailchi.mp/18fccca46f83/forecastingnewsletter).
+The newsletter itself is experimental, but there will be at least three more iterations.

 ## Index
 - Prediction Markets & Forecasting platforms.